A 9-month part-time professional diploma available at:

 Looking for career-focused practical filmmaking?
 Do you want to learn more about the work of different departments in film and get hands-on filmmaking experience before deciding on your career path?

 The Filmmaking Diploma offers a special opportunity to develop your practical and theoretical skills as a filmmaker, working with established industry professionals.
 It covers the filmmaking process in-depth, so you are introduced to the full range of industry roles and departments including cinematography and directing.

 Much of the course mixes the practical elements of filmmaking, theoretical study and working with guest lecturers and industry professionals.
-Using our range of Digital and Film cameras you will work on various projects such as developing a short 5 minute narrative filmed to digital or film, working in groups on creating five short productions (replicating a real film shoot with appropriate positions – DoP, Director etc), documentary making before finally creating a 10 minute film that will be shot on location.
-By now your skills will have been rounded by a year of industry standard training and you will have developed ideas, pitching skills, planning and production.
+Using our range of Digital and Film cameras you will work on various projects such as developing a short five-minute narrative filmed to digital or film, working in groups on creating five short productions (replicating a real film shoot with appropriate positions – DoP, Director etc), documentary making before finally creating a 10-minute film that will be shot on location.
+By now your skills will have been rounded by nine months of industry-standard training and you will have developed ideas, pitching skills, planning and production.

 During term 1, you will be introduced to the Canon DSLR, zoom recorder, boom and directional mic and how to work as part of a film crew. you will develop a short 5-minute narrative piece through idea development sessions, followed by pitching, scriptwriting, pre-production, shoot and edit using FCPX.
 Additional workshops will cover building and operating the Arri SR3 Super 16.